f618/personal-website/src/pages/home.md

 ---

-I am an industrial designer living in Berlin, specialising in furniture and lighting design.
+I am an industrial designer living in Berlin, specialised in furniture and lighting design.
 I often collaborate across the art and design fields, offering freelance services focused on technical production, while operating under the brand ‘Platten’ for select projects.